dhaneshkk/monadish/README.md

 // Failure([could not parse "six" as an integer, could not parse "seven" as an integer])
 ```

+## If you're not squinting yet

+Let's look at the monadic approach to dependency injection.
+Browse over
+to [src/main/java/ReaderDemo.java] and let's walk through it.

 ## Deimos

 Make sure you have Java 8 installed, then fire up sbt: